MichaelOdumosu57/Facebook_Project/README.md

 ### Left off
-* marketplace
-* lazyLoad navigation issues, f
+* learn cookies, sessions and SEO, jwt

 ### Tests

 #### Marketplace
 * test that on navigation the cdn calls only occur if the component has never been initalized
+* tests that placement bugs dont ever occur

 #### Navigation